eliteweblabs/capco/markdowns/supabase-email-customization.md

     <hr style="margin: 30px 0; border: none; border-top: 1px solid #ddd;" />

     <p style="color: #666; font-size: 12px;">
-      This email was sent by CAPCo Fire Protection Systems.<br />
+      This email was sent by CAPCO Design Group Systems.<br />
       If you're having trouble clicking the button, copy and paste this URL into your browser:<br />
       {{ .ConfirmationURL }}
     </p>